TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/azure/prerequisites/_index.md

 - If the cluster also needs to work as a Packer Broker Home Network, in addition to the access credentials, the cluster either needs a NetID from the LoRa Alliance or The Things Industries can lease a DevAddr Block.

 Please [contact our sales team](mailto:sales@thethingsindustries.com) for access credentials and a Device Address Block (if necessary).

+## Azure

+We recommend creating an Azure Resource Group (RG) for this deployment during the preparation stage.
+If you intend to manage the RG with Terraform you can import it into the `tfstate` later during the deployment.

+After creating the RG we recommend to set up Azure Storage for Terraform backend.
+You can read more about this in [Azure Documentation](https://learn.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage).